ahmadkzx/vue-router-loading/README.md

 # Vue Router Loading

-Easy to use, highly customizable Vue Router Loading.
+Easy to use and highly customizable Vue Router Loading.

 ### Getting started